SAVE 20% OFF SINGLE TICKETS WHEN YOU PURCHASE A FLEX PASS. CONTACT GARY KELSON AT 954.522.8443 FOR INFORMATION

 HEALTH AND SAFETY — GUEST ENTRY POLICIES

 JAN.
-19 CONCERT AT THE PARKER AND JAN 20 CONCERT AT TEMPLE ISRAEL: Face masks and guest documentation showing a recent negative COVID-19 test (with an alternative for guests to provide documentation showing full vaccination status) are required to attend this concert.
+19 CONCERT AT THE PARKER: Face masks and guest documentation showing a recent negative COVID-19 test (with an alternative for guests to provide documentation showing full vaccination status) are required to attend this concert.

 To provide a unified safety protocol with our partners at the Broward Center/The Parker, SFSO is also implementing policies that reflect our commitment to public, guest, artist and staff safety.
 All guests are required to wear a face mask (consistent with CDC guidelines) while inside the venue, except when actively eating or drinking in designated areas.
 All guests age 12+ are required to present documentation (printed or digital) to event staff before entry showing a negative COVID-19 PCR test result conducted within 72 hours prior to the performance or a negative COVID-19 Antigen test result conducted within 24 hours prior to the performance.
 As an alternative, fully vaccinated guests have the option of presenting documentation (printed or digital photo) to event staff showing full vaccination status, which includes completion of final dose at least 14 days prior to the performance date.
 Please be advised that it is the responsibility of the ticket purchaser to communicate these rules to whomever they may be providing tickets.
 Ticket holders who do not comply with these policies may be required to leave the theater without refund.
 Guests with accessibility questions, or who require additional assistance related to the venue’s COVID-19 policies may email us at firstname.lastname@example.org or call 954.522.8445.
 Event entry requirements subject to change.
 Click here for The Parker’s full guest entry policy.

 JAN.
-22 CONCERT AT TENNESSEE WILLIAMS THEATRE: Face masks are required to attend this concert.
+22 CONCERT AT TENNESSEE WILLIAMS THEATRE: Face masks are recommended to attend this concert.

 Download program notes for this concert